top of page

 -– C.G.
 Jung, A Psychological View of Conscience

-It is well known that in many fairy tales, there is a great amount of physical violence and yet the fairy tale is not about violence, per se, but merely uses violence to illustrate a more complex, intimate and far-reaching truth of life.
+It is well known that in many fairy tales, there is a great amount of physical violence, and yet the fairy tale is not about violence, per se, but merely uses violence to illustrate a more complex, intimate, and far-reaching truth of life.
 I have told here a story that is erotic, but I did not tell the tale only to amuse or pleasurize.
 I have told a story that is ironic, but I did not intend to be contradictory or sarcastic.
-I have told a story that takes both the actors within it, the cultural values we live in and our own judgments as readers, to provide the tension of opposing ideals, to give form to the irony, to gift the paradox.
-I have tried to provide a structure, that like a fairy tale, is not about what is in it, is not just about sex or irony, but has used these as found and appropriate stones in an attempt to build a Cathedral, a house for what I call God.
+I have told a story that takes both the actors within it, the cultural values we live in, and our own judgments as readers to provide the tension of opposing ideals, to give form to the irony, and to gift the paradox.
+I have tried to provide a structure that, like a fairy tale, is not about what is in it, is not just about sex or irony, but has used these as found and appropriate stones in an attempt to build a Cathedral, a house for what I call God.
 I have tried to build a temple of consideration, a place to explode the occasion of everyday living to a greater infinity.

 The ironic is the opposite of the literal sense of the proposition